theapprenticewizard/kafka-notes/elastic/elasticsearch.md

 Elastic search has a wide variety of types, most of them should be familiar if you've coded with any programming language before.
 Some of the common types that are available are.

+a list of compatible data types can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/mapping-types.html)

 #### Text Data (_text_)

 Text data is indexed by the search engine in order to perform searches.
 Usually this data represents a block of text such as a blog post or a product description.